 • All international companies securing mega infrastructure development work must share at least 30% of the contract with local entities.

 • Law No 7 of 1987 governs the practice of commercial activity by GCC citizens in Qatar, and was amended in April 2017 under Law No 6 of 2017.
 GCC citizens as individuals or legal personalities can practice retail and wholesale trade in Qatar.
 However, the GCC citizen engaging in the activity must be directly responsible for it.
 Those undertaking retail business must do so via direct sale to customers in a shop, and those in wholesale trading are required to import and export the goods.
-NB: the blockade against Qatar means that some aspects of this commercial activity is subject to change (as at date of going to print), and legal advice is recommended.
+NB: the blockade against Qatar means that some aspects of this commercial activity is subject to change, and legal advice is recommended.

-• The Cabinet approved a draft law regulating the partnership between the public and the private sector in April 2019, as per one of the following regulations: Allocation of land through a rental or usage licence, for development by the private sector; build-operate-transfer (BOT); build-transfer-operate (BTO); build-own-operate-transfer (BOOT); operations and maintenance (OM); or any other form adopted by the Prime Minister, upon the proposal of the relevant minister.
+• Law No 12 of 2020 regulating the partnership between the public and the private sector became law in July 2020, as per one of the following regulations: Allocation of land through a rental or usage licence, for development by the private sector; build-operate-transfer (BOT); build-transfer-operate (BTO); build-own-operate-transfer (BOOT); operations and maintenance (OM); or any other form adopted by the Prime Minister, upon the proposal of the relevant minister.
 The Government or other administration may, on its own initiative or at the suggestion of the private sector, identify a project for its implementation through partnership.